niravkpatel28/web-development-fundamentals/03-app3-random-employee-generator/README.md

    Entire email string will be in lowercase.
 5. Company Name : Based on user input

-The code should take, number of employees and Company name from the user and generate an array containing employee details.
+The code should take, number of employees and company name from the user and generate an array containing employee details.
 Concepts covered in this assignment include,